taed2-2425q1-gced-upc/TAED2_DataExplorers/README.md

 ├── references           <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports              <- Generated analysis as HTML, PDF, LaTeXess data, etc.
+│   ├── code_coverage    <- Stores the coverage of the pytest done, access to the index.html
 │   └── figures          <- Generated graphics and figures to be used in reporting │
 ├── requirements.txt     <- The requirements file for reproducing the analysis environment, e.g.